Art of Lean

 The method evolved from a 1980s five-step routine through six- and seven-step patterns to today's eight, becoming a fixed corporate standard around 2000.
 That drift is, in my view, a move from content toward form — useful for teaching at scale, but a reminder that the thinking matters more than the step count.

-Across the steps: clarify before defining; define with AQD (Analytical, Quantitative, Detailed) and separate point of detection from point of cause; set honest, measurable targets; test every cause against reality; rank countermeasures Administrative–Detection–Prevention and push toward Prevention; check results and process as two separate things; and standardize, sustain, share (yokoten), and reflect (hansei).
+Across the steps: clarify before defining; define analytically, quantitatively, and in detail, separating point of detection from point of cause (my shorthand, AQD); set honest, measurable targets; test every cause against reality; push countermeasures from administrative acts, past in-process detection, to prevention that changes the conditions so the problem cannot occur — mizen-boushi (my shorthand, ADP); check results and process as two separate things; and standardize, sustain, share (yokoten), and reflect (hansei).